 The market has a short attention span, which means it’s on you to develop thought leadership that differentiates you from the crowd and gets you heard above the noise.

 5. Because Trust Still Matters

 Cynics will tell you that trust doesn’t mean anything in today’s ad-saturated business climate.

 They’re wrong, particularly when it comes to B2B marketing.

-It’s imperative that you build conversations that build trust over time, Ernst says.
-In B2B, where the purchase decisions get more involved and expensive, buyers want to work with brands they know they can trust.
+It’s imperative that you build conversations that build trust over time.
+In B2B, where the buying decisions get more involved and expensive, buyers want to work with brands they know they can trust.